ABSENT STUDENTS ASSISTANCE PROGRAM

 ASAP or Absent Student Assistance Program strives to keep children in school.
 Through a variety of means, deputies work to identify truancy problems and find remedies to help students stay in school.
 In order for a student to receive an education, the student must be in school.
 The program, which was started in 1991, works with schools to assess and develop a program to reduce truancy.

-10 years ago a partnership between the Baker Hughes' Central City Industrial Park Security Association and Harris County Constable Precinct 6 Victor Trevino was created to provide extra law enforcement protection for the Baker Hughes' complex on Polk Street and the community in the greater East End.
+10 years ago a partnership between the Baker Hughes' Central City Industrial Park Security Association and Harris County Precinct 6 office was created to provide extra law enforcement protection for the Baker Hughes' complex on Polk Street and the community in the greater East End.

 The plan then expanded to include the Greater East End Management District and Gulfgate Center.
 This novel concept was the first of its kind where a corporation paid to provide more police patrol for adjacent communities.
-Constable Trevino said this has been a model partnership between the business community and government to improve the quality of life for all.
+This has been a model partnership between the business community and government to improve the quality of life for all.

 CIVIL AND WRITS

 Deputies serve civil process, execute writs, and serve subpoenas for property and people.
 This includes, but is not limited to, citations and other notices such as eviction notices, Writs of Garnishment, Writs of Attachment, Restraining Orders, Protective Orders, Writs of Possession, Writs of Reentry, Writs of Sequestration, and Writs of Execution.